-The latest nationally recognized course suitable for anyone wishing to develop their administrative skills, the cert iv in business admin will further develop your administrative skills and will provide you with the skills and knowledge to be able to lead and guide others effectively.
+The latest nationally recognised course suitable for anyone wishing to develop their administrative skills, the cert iv in business admin will further develop your administrative skills and will provide you with the skills and knowledge to be able to lead and guide others effectively.
 Being a notch higher than the certificate iii, this course will advance your skills in business administration, which will give you broader knowledge useful for a variety of business scenarios in the real world.

 Course duration: You also have up to 12 months to complete this course (online self-paced learning).

 Average course fee: $3000 (as per MySkills)

 Being the most advanced qualification in the group, completing the diploma course in business admin will take your career to the next level, as it enables you to further develop your business administration skills so you are able to take on senior administrative roles across different industries.